 Feeney, et al. v.
 Dell, Inc. v.
 Commissioner of Revenue, Middlesex Superior Court.
 The plaintiffs, a putative class of Massachusetts consumers who purchased Dell computers between 1995 and 2006, brought suit against Dell seeking a declaration that Dell wrongfully collected (and remitted to the Commissioner) sales tax upon service contracts that were purchased at the same time consumers purchased personal computers from Dell.
 The Supreme Judicial Court ruled that Dell could not be liable under Chapter 93A (and therefore be forced to pay treble damages) for collecting taxes that it believed, in good faith, were due; the Court, however, let the declaratory action go forward.
 Dell filed a third-party complaint against the Commissioner of Revenue, seeking a declaration that the sales taxes it collected (and paid) on service contracts were wrongfully collected and should be paid back.
 The Commissioner successfully moved to stay Dell's third-party action until Dell has fully prosecuted the abatement petition it had filed with the Appellate Tax Board, seeking return of the same sales taxes.
-Dell recently filed a petition with the ATB for additional abatements related to its payment of sales taxes.
 At present, Dell's abatement requests remain pending before the ATB, with a scheduled hearing date of November 15, 2012.
 (The Commissioner plans to seek a new hearing date, however, based on a change in her counsel.)
 The total amount Dell claims exceeds \$54 million, including its claim for interest.

 On November 3, 2011, the Superior Court denied Dell's renewed motion to dismiss.
-After the Appeals Court granted Dell's request to consider an interlocutory appeal from that ruling, the Supreme Judicial Court granted the parties' petition for direct appellate review; the case has been fully briefed and is awaiting oral argument before the SJC.
+After the Appeals Court granted Dell's request to consider an interlocutory appeal from that ruling, the Supreme Judicial Court granted the parties' petition for direct appellate review; the case has been fully briefed and argued and is currently under advisement.

 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Suffolk Superior Court.
 Satellite-television providers DIRECTV and Dish Network claim that the excise tax on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Were the providers to prevail, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year, and a corresponding amount of annual revenue would be unavailable for collection in future tax years.
 The Commonwealth served a motion to dismiss the complaint for failure to exhaust administrative remedies, which the Court denied.
-Extensive discovery has been completed, and the Court heard cross-motions for summary judgment in July 2012 and currently has the case under advisement.
+Extensive discovery has been completed, and the Court heard cross-motions for summary judgment in July 2012.
+On November 21, 2012, the Court (Billings, J.) granted summary judgment in favor of the Department, declaring that M.G.L. c.
+64M, §§ 1 et seq., which imposes a tax on direct broadcast satellite services, does not violate the Commerce Clause or the Equal Protection Clause of the U.S. Constitution.
+An appeal is likely.